Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Analysis and Evaluation

 \paragraph{Limited Training Data} For the limited training data setup, we prepare few-shot splits from \textsc{Rel2Text} as subsets containing $N=$ \{25, 50, 100, 200\} relations with a single example per relation.
 We select examples at random, ensuring that each few-shot split is a subset of the larger splits.
 We finetune the \textit{fewshot-N} models for 10 epochs without validation, using the last checkpoint.

-\paragraph{Limited Lexical Cues} In D2T datasets, unclear relation labels are commonly reformulated, assuming that the models would otherwise not be able to verbalize them correctly \cite{gardent2017creating}.
+\paragraph{Limited Lexical Cues} In D2T datasets (with certain exceptions, cf.\ \citet{gardent2017creating}), unclear labels are kept in original form, implicitly assuming that the models will learn the verbalizations from the training data.
 We investigate how the models behave if we take this issue to the extreme, i.e. if the relation labels are not available at all.
 We consider three scenarios: \begin{itemize} \item \textit{mask-test} -- We train the model on \textsc{Rel2Text} in the standard training setup.
 For testing, we replace the relation labels in \textsc{Rel2Text} with the \textit{<mask>} token. \item \textit{mask-train} -- For training, we replace the relation labels in \textsc{Rel2Text} with the \textit{<mask>} token.
 We test the model on \textsc{Rel2Text} in the standard evaluation setup. \item \textit{mask-all} -- We replace the relation labels in \textsc{Rel2Text} with the \textit{<mask>} token for both training and testing. \end{itemize}